eon01/awesome-chatgpt/README.md

 # Call for Contributions
 👋 We value your contributions, feedback and suggestions.
 Please feel free to create a pull request or open an issue.

+**Note**: Only add resources that are related to ChatGPT and that are useful for developers (e.g: Github projects).

 # Table of Contents

 - [Brought To You By](#brought-to-you-by)